nf-core/taxprofiler/docs/output.md

 </details>

-To generate the downsteam samplesheets for `nf-core/differentialabundance`, you need to turn on `--run_profile_standardisation`.
-The pipeline only generates the `samplesheet` and `matrix` inputs.
+To generate the downsteam samplesheets for `nf-core/differentialabundance`, you need to turn on `--run_profile_standardisation`, `--generate_downstream_samplesheets` and `--generate_pipeline_samplesheets differentialabundance` The pipeline only generates the `samplesheet` and `matrix` inputs.
 You will need to manually prepare the `contrast` table before running `nf-core/differentialabundance`.

 `samplesheet.csv` includes sample IDs from the `taxpasta` output for each classifier.
 You will need to specify the conditions (the groups you want to compare) as desired.